 - How to delete a partition in Windows.

 - Can you get files and data after a hard drive has been reformatted?

-- Do I need to defrag my SSD or other flash drive?
+- Do I need to defrag my SSD or flash drive?

-- How to copy all files from one drive to another drive.
+- How to copy files from one drive to another drive.

-- See our format definition for further information on this term and related links.
+- See our format definition for further information and related links.